KellenMurphy60/PersonalRepo/README.md

 # PersonalRepo
-My "portfolio" not too much to look at right now.
+My personal portfolio/ resume attatchment.
 This Repository contains school projects and any personal projects I may endeavor in.
-Updated February 2024
+Updated June 2024